Professor Ian Crawford

 Ian organised a Royal Astronomical Society Specialist Discussion Meeting on "Science Enabled by the Global Exploration Roadmap", which was held on Friday 8 November 2013.
 Further details can be found .

 Ian gave an invited talk on "Lunar Exploration: Opening a Window into the History and Evolution of the Earth-Moon System" at a Royal Society Discussion Meeting on 'The Origin of the Moon' on 23-24 September 2013.
-The resulting paper, co-authored with Dr Katherine Joy (Manchester), has now been submitted for publication in the Philosophical Transactions of the Royal Society.
+The resulting paper, co-authored with Dr Katherine Joy (Manchester), has now been accepted for publication in the Philosophical Transactions of the Royal Society.